Wildlander-mod/wildlander-mod.github.io/12-Cheat-Sheets/Spell-Research---Cheat-Sheet-(Alchemy).md

 **Ingredient characteristics**
 * The item characteristics are Solutions items defined in the import script - you will always get every one of these
-* Strength of the potions for characteristics is hardcoded
+* Strength of the potions for characteristics is hard-coded

 **Quantities**

 The number of solutions for each of the above is  1 + (random number of you your alchemy skill / 25)

-You will always get the same Solutions when you break down a materiel, just in differing quantities.
+You will always get the same Solutions when you break down a material, just in differing quantities.

 ## Potions